-ABSENCES AND LEAVES
+ABSENCES AND LEAVES OF ABSENCES

 Achieving the goal of becoming a Doctor of Medicine demands a great deal of time and attention.
-Many components of a medical education program cannot be made up or remediated.
+Many components of a medical program cannot be made up or remediated.
 Interruptions during the educational schedule will create undesirable breaks in the continuous learning process that will be of concern to medical licensure boards and can affect financial aid eligibility and loan repayment status.
 Medical students will frequently be required to make tough choices concerning the competing demands of educational and personal interests.
 Therefore, students should give serious thought and consideration before making a decision to request a leave of absence (LOA) from the program.

-In general, LOAs should be requested only under extraordinary circumstances where significant and unavoidable conflicts have developed requiring a leave from the program.
+In general, both Student Financial Aid and non-Student Financial Aid LOAs should be requested only under extraordinary circumstances where significant and unavoidable conflicts have developed requiring a leave from the program.
 Students are advised to consult with the Dean for Student Affairs to discuss plans for any interruption of studies prior to making a formal request.
 Students who wish to take a LOA must be in good standing with the university (students currently restarting a term are not eligible to apply for a LOA).
-Taking a LOA may also have financial implications, including placing loans in repayment and requiring AUA to return unearned loan proceeds credited to their AUA accounts to the US Department of Education.
-In addition, students who take a leave of absence, in some circumstances, depending on the length of the leave and whether the student had been required to restart a term or had previously taken an extended leave of absence, may not be eligible for further federal student loans for some or all of the remaining portion of their medical school education at AUA.
-Students are advised to consult with AUA's Office of Financial Services to better understand how taking a LOA may impact their private and/or federal loans.
+Taking a LOA may also have financial implications, including placing students in repayment immediately if the six-month grace period has elapsed while on the LOA and requiring AUA to return unearned loan proceeds credited to their AUA student accounts to the U.S. Department of Education since the student may be considered a withdrawal.
+In addition, students who take a leave of absence, in some circumstances, depending on the length of the leave and whether the student has been required to restart a term or had previously taken an extended leave of absence, may not be eligible for further Federal student loans for some or all of the remaining portion of their medical school education at AUA.
+Students are advised to consult with AUA's Office of Financial Services to better understand how taking a LOA may impact their private and/or federal student loans.